solo11/CueBox_Assessment_updated/README.md

 - The company names a not typical for some rows and, those rows have been excluded
 - The patron id 1288 has two entries in the constituent file; the record with the latest 'entered date' is included
 - The Salutation specifies one of "Mr.", "Mrs.", "Ms.", "Dr.", or empty string - based on that the rows having the values as ‘Mr. and Mrs’ -have been inserted as empty string.
 - Determining the type person/company: The rows having a value in the company column are categorised as company and the rows without them are categorised as person.
+- For background informantion column - some values for marital status are `unknown` or `NULL` , I've not made any changes to these values and let them flow.

  Exclusion criteria - The rows satisfying these conditions were excluded: